Cricova: Wine tasting & the stunning underground city

 The Presidential Hall

 While wandering around Cricova, you will also come across exhibits from the history of Moldovan winemaking.
 Apart from these, there’s also a small cinema, located in Lumière Brothers Street.
-There you can watch a short introductory movie about Cricova’s history together with some useful info about the area.
+There you can watch a short introductory movie about Cricova’s history, together with some helpful information about the area.

 Here’s one more photo from the interior of the underground city.